ami-doshi/Portfolio-Optimization/README.md

 5. Find the Average and Standard Deviation of company returns
 6. Find Weighted Company returns
 7. Calculate Expected Portfolio Returns and Risk
-8. Create Porfolio Recommendations and Investments strategies for different weights
+8. Create Portfolio Recommendations and Investments strategies for different weights

 Note: Feel free to add other scenarios and try different Maximizing and Minimizing Technicques